U.S. Stocks Inch Higher, Led by Internet Retailers

 Traders were also awaiting a speech from Federal Reserve Chairwoman Janet Yellen, expected later Wednesday, for clues about the central bank's latest views on sluggish inflation.

-The yield on the 10-year U.S. Treasury note edged up to 2.334%, according to Tradeweb, from 2.332% Tuesday.
+The yield on the 10-year U.S. Treasury note was unchanged at 2.332%, according to Tradeweb.
 Yields rise as prices fall.
 The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, inched down 0.1%.

 Elsewhere, the Stoxx Europe 600 fell 0.1% after rising for nine straight sessions -- the longest run since July 2015.